-In 2018-19, the main reasons for electricity, gas and water billing complaints were high bills, alleged errors and fees.
+In 2019-20, the main reasons for electricity, gas and water billing complaints were high bills, alleged errors and fees.

-For electricity and gas complaints, the main reason for credit complaints were payment of arrears.
+For electricity, the main reason for credit complaints was payment of arrears, and for gas, it was debt collection.

 The trends over the last five years in the different types of billing and credit issues are shown in the following charts.